Secure Static Content Hosting with S3, CloudFront, and Basic Authentication

 1.2 Configure Bucket Policy

 Allow only CloudFront to fetch objects.
-Replace placeholders with your IDs:
+Replace placeholders with actual IDs:

 {